amosang21/coursera-getdata-006/CodeBook.md

 DATA DICTIONARY
 ===============
 ### This is a list of variables in the tidy dataset.
-- Refer to the *features_info.txt* given by the instructor for more details about the measured variables.
+- Please refer to the *features_info.txt* given by the instructor for more details about the measured variables.

 **Variable Name** | **Explanation**
 --- | ---